 I didn’t use all of the graham cracker crumbs.
 Probably used about half.
 I’m planning on using the rest in yogurt!

-This cake is a great weekend project—the components are straightforward to make although putting them all together takes some time.
-At the end, you have a whimsical cake reminiscent of its fireside treat namesake that will delight a child (or the one in you).
+This s’mores cake is a great weekend project—the components are straightforward to make although putting them all together takes some time.
+In the end, you have a whimsical cake reminiscent of its fireside treat namesake that will delight a child (or the one in you).

 As for the marshmallow topping, this is really the signature element to bring the cake into s’mores territory and was surprisingly the toughest to get right.
-My first round of marshmallows were too close to the broiler and got singed pretty quickly!
-I’d suggest watching them closely and making sure your marhsmallows are about 8 inches from the broiler.
+My first round of marshmallows was too close to the broiler and got singed pretty quickly!
+I’d suggest watching them closely and making sure your marshmallows are about 8 inches from the broiler.